"Without doubt one of the godfathers of British horror" - Michael Wilson, This Is Horror

 Stephen Volk is the creator/writer of ITV's multi award-winning paranormal drama series Afterlife starring Lesley Sharp and Andrew Lincoln, and the notorious (some say legendary) BBCTV "Halloween hoax" Ghostwatch, which spooked the nation, hit the headlines, and caused questions to be raised in Parliament.

-His latest feature film, co-written by director Nick Murphy. is The Awakening, a supernatural mystery starring Rebecca Hall (The Prestige, The Town), Dominic West (The Wire) and Imelda Staunton (Vera Drake).
+His latest feature film, co-written by director Nick Murphy. is The Awakening, a period ghost story starring Rebecca Hall (The Prestige, The Town), Dominic West (The Wire) and Imelda Staunton (Vera Drake).

 On stage, his recent play at The Bush Theatre, The Chapel of Unrest, starred Jim Broadbent (Longford.
 The Iron Lady, Cloud Atlas) and Reece Shearsmith (League of Gentlemen, Psychoville).

-His most recent fiction is the novella Whitstable - featuring the late horror star Peter Cushing, published by Spectral Press in 2013, the actor's centenary year - and his second story collection, Monsters in the Heart (Gray Friar Press).
+His most recent fiction is the novella Whitstable - featuring the late horror star Peter Cushing and published by Spectral Press in 2013, the actor's centenary year.
+Also published in 2013 was his second story collection, Monsters in the Heart (Gray Friar Press).
+Both have been announced as finalists for the British Fantasy Awards 2014 as Best Novell and Best Collection respectively.

 Before becoming a full-time writer he worked as an advertising copywriter, notably for Ogilvy Benson and Mather, winning a Silver Lion, IPA Effectiveness in Advertising Award and two Design & Art Direction Awards.
 Before that, he studied Graphic Design at Coventry College of Art and was a winner of the BBC/UNESCO/ICOGRADA/ASIFA International Animated Film Contest, subsequent to which he gained a postgraduate certificate with distinction in Radio Film and Television at Bristol University's Department of Drama.